 10. On your return write a tediously lengthy report emphasising the ‘Boring’ session, (see 2. b above) and, when asked to comment on the Dive Show, plant your tongue firmly in your cheek and tell the truth.
 “It was bloody hard work.”

-The above article was first published in ‘M.I.C.E.
-Asia (Meetings, Incentives, Conventions & Exhibitions) Magazine, in 1990.
+The above article – one that I was commissioned to write for ‘M.I.C.E.
+Asia (Meetings, Incentives, Conventions & Exhibitions) Magazine – was first published in 1990.